Non-identical anyonic algebras from compact-field quantum geometry: Landau levels on higher dimensional torus

-The Hamiltonian in Eq.~\eqref{eq_H_low} with flat bands [i.e., $\epsilon_0=\text{const.}$, and the vector potentials as in Eq.~\eqref{eq_A_g}] is quadratic.
-If $\phi_z$ were extended, this Hamiltonian would be readily solved through a standard Bogoliubov transformation and yield (infinitely degenerate) Landau levels in a $Z$-dimensional system.
+We here diagonalize the Hamiltonian $H_\text{linear}$.
+It will be convenient to define the kinetic charge $N_z=n_z+a_z$ (which differs from the previously introduced kinetic charge by including only the topological part of the vector potential $a_z$, and not the full $A_z$).
+If $\phi_z$ were extended, $H_\text{linear}$ would be readily solved through a standard Bogoliubov transformation and yield (infinitely degenerate) Landau levels in a $Z$-dimensional system.
 Let us briefly recapitulate the diagonalization for extended $\phi_z$, before we delve into the compact case.
 In this case of the extended $\phi_z$, the kinetic charges $N_z$ can be expressed as linear combinations terms of bosonic ladder operators $a_j^{(\dagger)}$ switching the Landau level number, resulting in the diagonal form, $H=\sum_j \omega_j a_j^\dagger a_j$ (the index $j$ indicates that in more than 2 dimensions, Landau levels have in general many cyclotron eigenfrequencies).
 At the same time, the Landau-level degeneracy can be captured by zero modes (a set of operators commuting with $N_z$, and thus with $H$), which can be regarded as a kinetic flux,

 This construction of course necessitates that $\det(g-g^T)\neq 0$, in order for $g-g^T$ to be invertible.
 Furthermore, since $g-g^T$ is skew-symmetric (essentially by definition), the inverse can only exist if $Z$ is even.
 Both even $Z$ and $\det(g-g^T)\neq 0$ will be the default assumption in the remainder of this work.
 We will in a moment relate invertibility to the existence of higher Chern numbers.
+The non-invertible case will be touched upon at the end of this work.

 Phase compactness has an important impact on the Fock space of our system: the Landau levels have a finite degeneracy.
+This feature has explicitly been shown for the two-dimensional torus~\cite{Haldane_1985,Onofri_2001} -- a result we here generalize to arbitrary dimensions.
 To see this, we note that while the construction of the bosonic $N_z$ is still valid on a torus~\footnote{Energy levels on a periodic but extended system and a compact system are related by a Bloch theorem.
 Therefore, the Landau levels must persist in exactly the same form for both choices.}, we have to construct a set of kinetic phase operators that satisfy $2\pi$-periodicity, which is accomplished with exponentiation, $e^{i\Phi_z}$.
 These operators still satisfy $[e^{i\Phi_z},N_z]=0$, and provide the algebra